PROMOTING PEACE: Parenting Tools

 When Lily was 13 my hair was uncool, my jeans were uncool, her phone was more fascinating than my voice.
 Her friends spoke an irresistible language that was better than mine.
+Or perhaps my voice was uncool.
 She occasionally found it impossible not to hurl an insult at me or use an inappropriate word.
-It would have been so easy, then and there, to simply ground her, remove her ice cream or computer privileges, or throw her phone over the fence.
-But through experience, having slowed myself down when it appeared she was so ungrateful that her only option was to lash out, I have realized that what she was really feeling was a lack of power.
+It would have been so easy, then and there, to simply ground her, remove her ice cream or computer privileges, or throw her phone over the fence (honestly the most tempting of those options).
+But through experience, having slowed myself down when it appeared she was so ungrateful that her only option was to lash out, I have realized that what she was actually feeling was a lack of power.
 Right when she was becoming more independent and full of her own radiant energy, the truth was, I still had the ultimate power, as her mother, to say no, to thwart her efforts to become even more powerful.
-When I did, she still had the power to lash out at me.
+When I did, what she retained was...the power to lash out at me.

 Rather than reacting to the personal insult, I would reply as though she has just declared, “I feel powerless!”
 This disarmed her.
 She felt heard.
 There was nothing to fight against.
 (Later, when we were not so heated, I would remind her that personal insults, name calling, or kicking the interior of my car, were not permitted behavior.)
 Holding power does not have to involve wielding power over another person.
 Instead, it can mean empowerment.
 Power includes restraint over our own demonic need to lash out.